pullerize/-/README.md

 This repository contains a basic skeleton of a web application for an agency.
 It features a FastAPI backend and a React + TypeScript frontend.

+Before running the app make sure you have **Python 3.11+** and **Node.js 18+** installed on your system.
+Install Python packages and Node dependencies as shown below.

 ## Backend

 The backend is located in `agency_backend`.
 It uses FastAPI, SQLAlchemy and JWT for authentication.
-To run the development server:
+Install the Python dependencies and run the development server:

 ```bash